SpookySaturnCat/web-designs/README.md

 All projects are organized in their own folder!
 Most of this stuff is old and are learning experiments.

-## Here is my most recent projects:
+## These are my most recent projects:

 ### 08/30/26
 This is a project that allows the user to select a cuisine style, budget, and difficulty level, and then get a random recipe presented to them with time, ingredients, protein, budget, and difficulty listed